Defining Default Units & Conversions

 After you publish your initial Casebook Definition version, Vault no longer allows you to remove unit items from your unit.

 If you need to hide a unit item from the unit drop-down for data entry users, select the Hide checkbox.
-Note that you cannot hide the default item.
+Note that you cannot hide the Standard item.

 Guidelines for Formulas